Sergeant major: Singapore

 A sergeant major appointment exists in each military unit from company to division/formation.
 Their main job is to assist the commander in the discipline and welfare of the enlisted men.
 Their authority and responsibility at parades and ceremonies extends over even commissioned officers while on the parade square.
 In the Singapore Armed Forces, two kinds of sergeant major exist, a regimental sergeant major and a company sergeant major.
 A regimental sergeant major may be placed in charge of a battalion, brigade, division or service level.
 A regimental sergeant major could also be appointed as RSM for a vocation, i.e. infantry vocation/formation sergeant major.
 This appointment is usually held by a senior warrant officer or a master warrant officer, although at times a 1st warrant officer may be appointed.
 A company sergeant major may be a 1WO, 2WO and 3WO.
 Sometimes, a master sergeant or a staff sergeant may be appointed.
 Military Experts of rank ME 3 could also be sergeant majors, in-charge of logistical units or naval units.
 This practice is also mirrored in the National Cadet Corps with the master sergeant or staff sergeant being appointed as unit sergeant major.
 In schools with more than one NCC unit, i.e. having a land as well as a sea unit, an RSM might be appointed from either unit.

 Sri Lanka

-In Sri Lanka, the rank of sergeant major exists in the Sri Lanka Army and Sri Lanka Police Service.
+The rank or appointment of sergeant major exists in the Sri Lanka Army and Sri Lanka Police Service.
 In the army, a warrant officer 2nd class is known as a sergeant major; while a warrant officer 1st class is a regimental sergeant major.
 In the police, the most senior non-gazetted officer rank is police sergeant major.